 Towers Financial: The Giant Ponzi Engine (1987-1993)

-Leese introduced Epstein to Hoffenberg in 1987; Towers immediately put Epstein on a $25k-per-month retainer and advanced him a $2 million loan that was never repaid.4
+Leese introduced Epstein to Hoffenberg in 1987; Towers immediately put Epstein on a $25k-per-month retainer (approximately $70,000 in today's dollars) and advanced him a $2 million loan that was never repaid.
+Epstein established offices in the Villard Houses, a grand 1880s Manhattan landmark.48

 Wexner: From Mercenary to Money Manager (1985-1989)

-Multiple witnesses, including Wexner lieutenant Harold Levin, place Epstein's first verified meeting with The Limited founder around 1985–86.9
+Multiple witnesses, including Wexner lieutenant Harold Levin, place Epstein's first verified meeting with The Limited founder around 1985–86.
+Insurance executive Robert Meister, who had hired Epstein to help recover funds from a bankrupt company, recalled introducing the two men on his private plane.108

-By 1987 Wexner had dismissed his prior advisers and granted Epstein broad authority over his fortune—power of attorney followed in 1991—providing the legal cover for Epstein's sudden real-estate and aircraft portfolio.10
+By 1987 Wexner had dismissed his prior advisers and granted Epstein broad authority over his fortune — power of attorney followed in 1991 — providing the legal cover for Epstein's sudden real-estate and aircraft portfolio.11

 A 2002 New York Magazine profile quoted Donald Trump saying, "I've known Jeff for fifteen years," fixing their acquaintance to roughly 1987.1

-NBC archival footage shot at Mar-a-Lago in 1992 shows Trump and Epstein socializing with NFL cheerleaders, underscoring the depth of the relationship before their reported 2007 rupture.11
+NBC archival footage shot at Mar-a-Lago in 1992 shows Trump and Epstein socializing with NFL cheerleaders and "calendar girl" contestants.
+A former casino executive said the two seemed like "best friends."128

 Evidence Weighting & Gaps

-Claims that Epstein was a formal spy come from Ben-Menashe's memoir and interviews like Hoffenberg's, not from hard evidence — these claims are plausible but remain unproven.1213
+Claims that Epstein was a formal spy come from Ben-Menashe's memoir and interviews like Hoffenberg's, not from hard evidence — these claims are plausible but remain unproven.1314

 Financial records, sworn testimony, SEC filings, passport records, and major news investigations confirm Epstein's salary, loan, Ponzi scheme involvement, passport fraud, and his power of attorney for Wexner.